buildbot/buildbot/master/docs/developer/database.rst

         :type project: unicode string
         :param uid: uid generated for the change author
         :type uid: integer
+        :param committer: the committer of this change
+        :type committer: unicode string
         :returns: new change's ID via Deferred

         Add a Change with the given attributes to the database, returning the